 If you’re curious about my air fryer recommendation or any other tools or products I use, I have an Amazon list with everything in one place.

 Okay, I think that’s all ya need to know.
-If you try these oven baked tacos, be sure to let me know what you think!
+These tacos are one of the most re-created recipes from my blog so if you have questions, I guarantee you can find hundreds of posts about them in my free Facebook group.
+And when you try these oven baked tacos, be sure to let me know what you think!

 - 2 tsp Paprika